-Nickie has campaigned for a number of years to tackle the blight of short-term lets within central London.
-She welcomes the Government’s plan to do just that, and introduce a tourist accommodation registration scheme in England.
+Nickie has campaigned for many years to tackle the blight of short-term lets within central London.
+She welcomes the Government’s plan to do just that with the introduction of a tourist accommodation registration scheme in England.

 Short-term, holiday style, lets allow homeowners to rent a property or room over one or two days.
 Currently, rules allow homeowners to let their property for up to 90-nights.
 They can be a great way for tourists to visit our neighbourhoods, but Nickie repeatedly hears from local people about the misery out-of-control rogue short-let landlords cause.

 Local people have told Nickie how they have had to face some visitors causing anti-social behaviour, excessive noise, and rubbish dumping, particularly where the property is rented out for more than 90-nights a year.
 Too many short-lets also directly impacts the supply of long-term rental properties and hikes up rents for families and young professionals hoping to settle in our neighbourhoods.

 That’s why, working with local people across the Two Cities, Nickie has championed a short-term lets registration scheme, backed by industry leaders, Airbnb.
 The scheme will empower local authorities to crack down on issues as soon as they arise.

 Nickie has petitioned Parliament, worked with Westminster City Council, lobbied Ministers, led debates in Parliament, secured a national Government consultation, and received the Prime Minister’s commitment at PMQs on this very issue.